 Cheat Meals and Refeed Days

 It's not uncommon for people who are following a cutting diet to use cheat meals and refeed days.
-While the overall concept is simple, it's a more advanced type of strategy that's mainly used by competitive bodybuilders.
+While the concept is simple, it's a more advanced type of strategy.
+Most of the time, it's something bodybuilders use.

-During these cheat meals or refeed days, you are essentially allowing yourself to eat more than your diet typically allows for either 1 meal or a day.
+During these cheat meals or refeed days, you basically allow yourself to eat more than your diet typically allows.
 The problem with this technique is ... it's very easy to use this as an excuse to pig out on junk food.

 Best Foods For Cutting